Sparse reconstruction in spin systems I: iid spins: Sparse reconstruction for planar percolation

+By symmetry, we may assume that $\Cr_n$ does not hold, while $\Cr_n ^{(-\delta n,0)}$ does.
+The latter event implies that there is a left-to-right crossing in the smaller rectangle with lower left corner $(0,0)$ and upper right corner $(n-\delta n,n-1)$.
+Start an exploration interface from $(0,0)$ with open edges on the left and dual-open dual edges on the right, as in Figure~\ref{f.dual}, until it first hits the vertical line $(n-\delta n,\cdot)$; at this moment, along the left boundary of the interface we have found the lowest open left-to-right crossing from $(0,\cdot)$ to $(n-\delta n,\cdot)$.

-More precisely, cut the torus into a square so that the distance of the resulting left and right boundaries from the disagreement band is at least $n/3$, and consider an exploration interface between open and closed edges from the corner of this square until reaching the disagreement band, at a $\delta n$-box $B$.
-If the distance of $B$ from the boundary of the square is $r$, then we have a half-plane 3-arm event from distance $n\delta$ to $r$, and a quarter-plane $2$-arm event from a distance of order $r$ to $n$.
-For the quarter-plane probabilities we can use the obvious bound
+Let us divide the rectangle with opposite corners $(n-\delta n,0)$ and $(n,n-1)$ into boxes of size close to $\delta n \times \delta n$, and let $B$ be the box that is hit by the exploration interface (darker grey on the figure).
+Since we have assumed that $\Cr_n$ does not hold, there must be a top-to-bottom dual crossing of $R_n$, and because of the open crossing we have already found, this dual crossing must go through $B$.
+Now let the distance of $B$ from the top and bottom boundaries of $R_n$ be $r$, and let $A$ be the half-square of radius $r+\delta n/2$ centered at $B$ (lighter grey on the figure).
+Then the primal and dual crossings create a half-plane 3-arm event from distance $n\delta$ to $r$, and a quarter-plane $2$-arm event from a distance of order $r$ to $n$.
+For the quarter-plane probabilities $\alpha^{++}_{2}(r,R) : = \p[A^{++}_{2}(r,R)]$ we can use the obvious bound

 Using a dyadic division $r\in [n\delta 2^j, n\delta 2^{j+1})$ for the possible values of $r$, and using that at each scale there are order $2^j$ possible locations for $B$, we have, by the arm probability bounds in Proposition~\ref{3armexponent}: